 Here are three things people get wrong about happiness:

-1) Happiness is more than the sum of its parts
+1) Happiness is just the cumulative of many positive experiences

 One might think of happiness as the cumulative effect of many positive experiences.
 The more moment-to-moment pleasure a person benefits from, the happier they are.
 But psychologists draw an important distinction between being happy in and being happy with one’s life (efforts to collect data on happiness, such as Gallup’s World Happiness Report, are increasingly attempting to measure these two things separately).
 A person could experience high amounts of hedonic joy from day to day, but report low satisfaction when asked to evaluate their life as a whole – or vice versa.